-Pinball as a model for dealing with griefSeptember 14th, 2012 in Psychology & Psychiatry /
+Pinball as a model for dealing with griefSeptember 14, 2012 in Medicine & Health / Psychology & Psychiatry

 The process of grieving can be compared to the workings of a pinball machine, where mourners' movement between different stages of grief such as shock and depression may be unpredictable, according to authors writing in September's issue of Mental Health Practice journal.